simonrelet/react-pure-html-component-loader/README.md

 ##### Named imports

-Import an export by its name.
+Import an component by its name.
 The `<link>` tag for a named import must be child of an other `<link>` tag having a `href` attribute.

 **Usage**